 Hamiltonians have been flocking to Port Dover long before it became synonymous with Friday the 13th.
 Some go to fish off the pier, while others relax on the beach, or go to The Arbor, a century-old institution, for hot dogs, chips and its signature sipper, the “Golden Glow.”
 The town also has some cool shops, including Grand Trunk Station, where you’re sure to find a nautical souvenir to add to your home decor.
 Charcuterie fans will want to stop by the Dover Cheese Shop to sample an impressive selection of artisanal cheeses and meats.

 Here’s what you’ll find along southwestern Ontario’s Cheese Trail.

 Nature (and history) calls

 Wonder where all the folks from Ontario’s big cities have escaped to?
-Often times, it’s here, thanks to nature trails along the Grand River and amenities like the Sanderson Centre For the Performing Arts, a historical theatre with affordable tickets for live performances.
-Brantford also boasts a growing local craft beer and spirits scene, which is best sampled with a flight from Mash Paddle Brewing Co. and cocktail essentials from Manns Botanical Spirits.
+Often times, it’s here, thanks to nature trails along the Grand River and amenities like the Sanderson Centre For the Performing Arts, a historical theatre boasting affordable tickets for big-draw performances.
+Brantford’s also home to a growing craft beer and spirits scene, which is best sampled with a flight from Mash Paddle Brewing Co. and cocktail essentials from Manns Botanical Spirits.
 Meanwhile, history buffs will want to pay a visit to Bell Homestead National Historic Site (above), the 19th-century house in which Alexander Graham Bell invented the telephone.